 12.3 Benefits of noise-isolating earphones

-The main auditory benefit of using noise isolating earphones, assuming they are properly fitted, is that they enable the wearer to lower the listening level to a safer value, as the ambient noise is partially reduced [b-Voix,Cocq,Hager].
-However the proper fit of in-ear noise-isolating earphones can be difficult to achieve in the first place and/or to maintain consistently over time.
+The main auditory benefit of using noise isolating earphones, assuming they are properly fitted, is that they enable the wearer to lower the listening level to a safer value, as the ambient noise is partially reduced as shown in Figure 10 [see also b-Voix,Cocq,Hager].
+However, the proper fit of in-ear noise-isolating earphones can be difficult to achieve in the first place and/or to maintain consistently over time.
 Slight changes in the fit of noise-isolating earphones not only affect the amount of attenuation that these devices provide, but also affect the frequency response of the earphones and dramatically increase the uncertainty associated with the sound pressure level delivered in the occluded ear canal.
 This latter effect is particularly pronounced with passive in-ear earphones that rely on a perfectly sealed ear canal for superior noise isolation and optimal frequency response.

 12.4 Safety concerns associated with noise-isolating earphones